ThePoleThatFishes/NCO-script-addons/README.md

 Note: If there is no en_US.lang file in your instance's folder, just copy the file and paste it.
 6. Go to the textures/blocks folder, and move all the .png files from the folder into your instance's blocks folder.
 7. Installation complete!
 Enjoy your alloy blocks :D

+## How to install?
+(Overhaul Instructions)
+1. Download NCEIB-Overhaul.zip
+2. Unzip and place NCEIB-Overhaul Folder in the resources/nuclearcraft/addons Folder.
+3. Installation complete!
+Enjoy your alloy blocks! :D